What is a Junior Citizen Bee?

-The Bee in a Box is a classroom competition that 8th grade teachers can use as another way to access their students’ knowledge and understanding of key concepts in American history?
+The Junior Citizen Bee is a classroom competition that 8th grade teachers can use as another way to access their students’ knowledge and understanding of key concepts in American history?
 Students use an online guide to prepare for a two-part classroom competition.
 Every effort has been made to use content for the online guide from the 8th grade TEKS as well as enrichment on the U.S. Constitution.

 What is included in the two-part classroom competition?

 First students take a multiple-choice exam that is then graded by the teacher.
 The questions for this exam are composed of questions from the following categories:

 Next the teacher conducts an verbal competition that requires each student to answer one question from each of the following categories:

 A student’s written test score and his/her score in the verbal round will be combined to give them their final score.
 Teachers may choose how to reward this student and all the other students who competed.

 How long does a Junior Citizen Bee last?

 This depends on the length of the class period and the teacher’s judgement.
 However, it is recommended that the teacher has the students take the written part of the exam one day and have the verbal competition the next.
 This will allow the students the opportunity to review one more time for the verbal competition.

 How does a teacher get involved?